v-royavinash/MIFT-EOC/Wiki/DeploymentGuide.md

 1. When prompted, log in to your Azure subscription.

 1. Azure will create a "Custom deployment" based on the TEOC ARM template with pre-filled values.

-    > **Note:** Please ensure that you use numbers and lower case in any of the field values otherwise the deployment may fail.

 1. Select a subscription and a resource group.
    * We recommend creating a new resource group.